 Here’s what you need in regards to points for free flights, based on some of the biggest U.S.-based airlines.

-Points for Free Flights with American Airlines
+Best Airline Credit Cards for Flights with American Airlines

 American has AAnytime awards for seats on an American Airlines or American Eagle flight.
 Flights can cost around 20,000 miles each way, plus any applicable taxes and carrier-imposed fees.